martynasjocius/tmux-timer/README.md

 # tmux-timer

-A small visual timer plugin for tmux.
+A keyboard-first timer for tmux that lives in your status line.

-It adds a colored progress bar to the status line and lets you see and control the timer from any pane, window, or session.
+Start a focused work session, keep the countdown visible in every pane, attach a short task label, and switch themes without leaving tmux.

+## Why Use It

+- Keeps a live timer in the status line instead of a separate window or app
-Useful for Pomodoro sessions, focused coding blocks, or custom work/break routines.
+- Works well for Pomodoro sessions, deep work blocks, and ad hoc countdowns
+- Controlled entirely from tmux key bindings
+- Supports task labels and preset themes
+- Plays a soft sound when a timer starts or finishes

 ## Features

-- Visual 12-step progress bar
+- Status-line timer with elapsed time, total time, and visual progress
+- Start, stop, and theme switching from tmux commands
+- Optional inline task label
+- Preset themes: `levander`, `spectrum`, `ocean`, `forest`, `mono`
+- Remembers the last used duration
-- `1` to `1440` minute timers
+- Supports timers from `1` to `1440` minutes
-- Start and stop controls
-- Soft sound on start and completion
-- Uses `status-right`, so it can sit next to items like battery status

 ## Install